Greek Yogurt Marinated Chicken

 - Heat a drizzle of oil in a heavy-bottomed skillet over medium heat.
 Place the chicken skin side down and cook for 6-8 minutes per side.
 The meat should easily release from the pan when it's ready to be flipped.

-- Once the chicken is cooked to a safe internal temperature of 165°F (74°C), per USDA, it's ready to enjoy!
+- Once the chicken is cooked to a safe internal temperature of 165°F (74°C), it's ready to enjoy!
 Remove it from the heat and let it rest for a few minutes before slicing.

 Just found you site and I will be trying a few of your recipes.
 I love that they clearly explain the process.
 Thank you!